 Entry fee: There is no fee to enter the Alamo.

-This Mission was built to serve the Coahuiltecan Indians when San Antonio de Valero (or the Alamo) had become crowded shortly after its conception.
-The huge structures of stone included offices, guestrooms, a dining hall, and a pantry.
+This mission was built to serve the Coahuiltecan Indians when San Antonio de Valero (or the Alamo) became crowded shortly after its conception.
+The huge stone structures included offices, guestrooms, a dining hall, and a pantry.

 There is a lot of Texas history behind each structure and a lot to learn from.

 From the top, the impressive church exterior has a cross to depict Jesus Christ, San Jose carrying infant Jesus, St. Francis and St. Dominic, the Virgin Mary or Our Lady of Guadalupe, and St. Joachim, and St. Anne carrying infant Mary.

 Baroque architecture in America is represented through the Rose window on the south wall of the church.
 A popular theory is that the sculptor was a Spanish craftsman Pedro Huizar who built it in remembrance of his sweetheart Rosa, who tragically died on her way to meet him.
 The ornate window is a remarkable sight in itself.